Selma University: History

 On May 14, 1908, the name was officially changed to Selma University.

 In the late 1980s, Selma University developed from a four-year bachelor program in religion and two-year liberal arts program to a four-year institution.
 However, in the autumn of 2000, Selma University began its transformation from a Christian liberal arts college to a Bible college.
 In February 2001, Selma University received applicant status, and in February 2005 the school received candidate status with the Commission on Accreditation of the Association for Biblical Higher Education in Orlando, Florida.
 On February 20, 2009, Selma University received Initial Accreditation from the Commission on Accreditation of the Association for Biblical Higher Education in Canada and the United States.

 After receiving full accreditation in 2014, Selma University lost Title IV funding in 2019.
 The university failed financial responsibility audits in 2016, 2017 and 2018 receiving low composite Title IV financial responsibility scores each year.
 The university also failed to repay a debt of over $730,000 after defaulting on three payment arrangements agreed on between then university president Dr. Alvin A. Cleveland, vice-president of fiscal affairs Robin Thomas and the department of Education.
 The Department of Education also cited four IRS tax liens and two State of Alabama tax liens against Selma University as evidence that Selma University was unable to meet its financial responsibility therefore lacking the requisite financial responsibility to administer Title IV and HEA programs.

 Selma was also cited for failed administrative capability after allowing their student information system contract to expire without replacement leaving the university unable to adequately record and document student records and financial transactions.

 The debt was initially incurred when the university was cited for providing inadequate records on enrolled students and continued to fail to meet the standards required by the department of education in regards to maintaining those records through the 2018–19 school year.

 Selma University was notified on February 21, 2020, that it was in violation of six of the Association for Biblical Higher Education's (ABHE) Institutional Accreditation Standards.
 The school did not request a review or appeal and was placed on probation by the ABHE's Commission on Accreditation, effective March 3, 2020.

 Alvin A. Cleveland served as president for more than twenty years, until replaced by Eddie Hill in June 2020.
 Hill was recruited from outside the university to deal with its financial difficulties.
 He had been retired for more than four years, and is the first president who was not also a minister.

 Eddie Hill after 8 months as president resigned from the post in February 2021.
 Dr. Stanford Angion was appointed as interim president.

+Notable alumni include William Hicks (pastor).